abhishekbande/URLShortenerService/README.md

 4. Run the application:
 ```
+cd UrlShortner.Api
 dotnet run
 ```

-5. The API will be available at http://localhost:5000.
+5. The API will be available at http://localhost:5014.
 You can use tools like Postman or curl to interact with the API.

 - POST /api/shorten to shorten a URL.
 - GET /api/{short_id} to resolve a shortened URL.